 ½ Onion, Finely Diced

-1 Small Zucchini, Grated
+1 Small Zucchini, Grated and dried well

 ½ Small Carrot, Grated